neo4j/github-action-traceability/README.md

 - enforce that the Trello card exists and is open
 - automatically add an attachment to a Trello card containing the GitHub PR

-## Instructions for Every Day Users
+## How To Structure Your Commit Messages

 Include the short link of the Trello ticket you are working on to each of your commit message.
 The short link needs to appear at the beginning of the commit message and needs to be between brackets, like in the example below.